 Brand personality that makes accounting feel human

 Avalon Accounting is a Canadian firm built on Webflow that looks nothing like an accounting website.
 Warm peach-and-cream palette, bold serif typography, candid team photos in their actual workspace.
 The voice is playful, direct, and occasionally funny.
-It works because accounting is a commodity, and the first firm that feels like real people wins the relationship.
+Accounting is a commodity, and the first firm that feels like real people tends to win the relationship.

-The content goes deep: transparent tiered packages, a blog, video courses, free guides, a tools directory, and a StartUp 101 book.
-Seven named testimonials include titles and cities (Tyler Yang of Loa Skin in Vancouver: “They break things down to a fifth-grade level”).
-The team page lists 20+ staff by name, led by co-owners Paul Sharpe CPA/CA and Joe Collins CPA/CA.
+The content goes deep: transparent tiered packages, a blog, video courses, and free guides.
+Seven named testimonials include titles and cities, including one noting the firm breaks complex topics down to a fifth-grade level.
+The team page lists 20+ staff by name with co-owner credentials.

 The gap: no phone number and no live chat.
 The entire conversion path runs through forms and scheduled calls.
 For prospects who want to talk to someone now, that’s friction.